dscalzi/SkyChanger/README.md

 ####**Packet Number Key**

-The packet numbers will be bound to the range you specify in the config.yml, however anyone with the permission `skychanger.bypasslimit` will be able to specify any number for the packet. **The highest and lowest numbers for a packet are `2147483647` and `-12147483648`, respectively.
-This is because the packet number is a 32-bit signed integer.**
+The packet numbers will be bound to the range you specify in the config.yml, however anyone with the permission `skychanger.bypasslimit` will be able to specify any number for the packet.
+The packet numbers are floating points (decimals, ex 1.2) and are subject to the maximum and minimum values of floating point numbers.
+For some reason these numbers seem to have no limit when using in the command, however the traditional max and min values are `3.4028235E38` and `1.4E-45`, respectively.

+Packet numbers are accepted in scientific notation as well as standard notation, that is [number]E[power].

 *Below is a table of useful packet numbers to know*